stuarthayhurst/argon-grub-theme/README.md

  - Preview the theme with a fontsize of 32:
    - `./install.sh -p -b Crystals -fs 32`

+ - Preview the theme with a different font:
+   - `./install.sh -p -b Crystals -f Terminus.ttf`

  - Install the theme into /boot/grub/themes:
    - `sudo ./install.sh -i -e -b Night`